City guide

 Food

-• Neighborhood-led eating works well here.
+• Neighborhood-led eating usually works very well here.

 Nightlife

-• District choice shapes the evening.
+• District choice shapes the evening heavily in Athens.

 • Late-night Athens is easier when the day was not overbuilt.